 ADDRESS: Friesenstraße 64-66

-Another brewery with a good choice of traditional food.
+Another nice brewery in Cologne with a good choice of traditional food.
 It is less touristy than the FRÜH AM DOM and is also popular among young people.

 ADDRESS: Aachener Str.
 28

 These three places united under one name belong to Cologne classics.
 As far as I remember they have always been trendy among the top tourist attractions in Cologne.
 As names say you will get all sorts of service there.

 My favorite is Metzgerei – a former butcher where you get delicious food.
 Perfect for a quick snack and fueling on some great vibes.

 ADDRESS: Brüsseler Str.
 12

 This minimalistic Peruvian restaurant offers delicious food – a mixture of Peruvian and Japanese influence.
 It is a bit pricey, so it’s better to save it for a special occasion.
 The cevice is worth every cent you spend.